RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

 ----|-----
 ID| Defines dashboard's ID.
 Make sure that ID has numeric values in it.
 Name|Defines dasboard's name.
 Database|Defines the database driver.
-To learn moe about database drivers, see Database Drivers.
+To learn moe about database drivers, see [Database Drivers](https://github.com/dbeaver/dbeaver/wiki/Database-drivers).
 Data type|Defines the data type.
 The following options are availabe: timerseries (the default option) and statistics.
-Select timeseries type if you want to track the current state of the server.
+Select timeseries type if you want to track the actual value returned by the server.
 Select statistics type if your dashboard will show historical data.
 Calc type|Defines how the data should be calculated.
 The following options are available: value (the default option) and delta.
 Select value if you're interested in the current value.
 Select delta if you want to track the difference between the current value and the previous one.
 This may be very useful when you work with statistics data, for example.
 Value type|Defines the value to be shown on the range domain.
 The following options are available: decimal (the default option), integer, percent, bytes.
 Choose the value type in accordance with your data, for example, memory usage is convinient to be tracked in KBytes.
 Interval|Defines time interval to be shown on the domain axis.
 The following time intervals are available: millicecond(the default option), second, minute, hour, day, week, month, year.